tamtakoe/common-validators/README.md

 #### *Equality (valid if value is empty)*

 - **equal** - value is equal to specified value (deep equal for objects)
   * arg (`Any`) - specified value.
 Notice!
-If you use 'arg' as argument it need to exist and not to be object or true
+If you use 'arg' as argument it need to exist and not to be object or boolean
   * strict (`Boolean`) - Use strict comparison (===). `true` by default

 - **confirm** - option in object is equal to other option in the same object.
 Value need to be an object